paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-113b-terrorism.md

 <a id="section-2332d"></a>
 ## § 2332d.
 Financial transactions
 **(a) Offense.—** Except as provided in regulations issued by the Secretary of the Treasury, in consultation with the Secretary of State, whoever, being a United States person, knowing or having reasonable cause to know that a country is designated under section 6(j) of the Export Administration Act of 1979 (50 U.S.C.
 App.
-2405) as a country supporting international terrorism, engages in a financial transaction with the government of that country, shall be fined under this title, imprisoned for not more than 10 years, or both.
+2405) 11 See References in Text note below. as a country supporting international terrorism, engages in a financial transaction with the government of that country, shall be fined under this title, imprisoned for not more than 10 years, or both.

 **(b) Definitions.—** As used in this section—